mindspore-ai/mindspore/model_zoo/research/cv/SE-Net/README.md

 Parameters for both training and evaluation can be set in config.py.

-- Config for SE-ResNet50, ImageNet2012 dataset
+- Config for SE-Net, ImageNet2012 dataset

 ```bash
 "class_num": 1001,                # dataset class number